 Fetching data

-We've made it easy for you to fetch the data and content you create with Outstatic by providing a simple API.
-You should use this API on the front end of your Next.js website.
+We've made it easy for you to fetch the data and content you create with Outstatic by providing simple functions and APIs.
+You should use these on the front end of your Next.js website.
+They can be used as async functions in the /app or /pages directories.

 Fetching collections